chaconnewu/awesome-augmented/awesomes/computer-science.md

  the difference in your journey.
 </p>
 <p>
- The first one is a motivational video that shows a guy that went through the "MIT Challenge", that consists in learning the entire
+ The first one is a motivational video that shows a guy that went through the "MIT Challenge", which consists of learning the entire
  <strong>
   4-year
  </strong>